LisaMolloy5/Animal-Matching-Game/README.md

 ## Content
 * All content was written by the developer.
-* All images were design by author using [Canva](https://www.canva.com/signup) free elements.
+* All images were designed by author using [Canva](https://www.canva.com/signup) free elements.

 ## Acknowledgements
 * I would like to thank [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) my mentor for his continuous help throughout my project.